romanzy313/otp/README.md

 - [ ] More helper functions
 - [ ] Client-side react example
 - [ ] TsDoc autodocumentation
-- [ ] More storage connectors out of the box, most likely an (unstorage)[https://github.com/unjs/unstorage] adapter?
+- [ ] More storage connectors out of the box, most likely an [unstorage](https://github.com/unjs/unstorage) adapter